 - Office buildings

-How Do You Prove a Negligent Security Claim in South Carolina?
+How Do You Prove a Negligent Security Claim in Columbia?

 To establish your right to compensation in a negligent security case, you must prove certain elements.
 These elements are similar to other types of negligence cases.
 You must show:

 - The property owner owed a duty to you.
-Your attorney from Joye Law Firm will examine many different types of authorities to establish the duty that the property owner owed to you.
+Your attorney will examine many different types of authorities to establish the duty that the property owner owed to you.
 For instance, certain laws, regulations, corporate policies or community standards can establish the duty.
-A hotel, for example, may have a policy that requires the front doors to be locked after a certain hour.
+A hotel, for example, may have a policy that requires the front doors to be locked after a certain hour or that access to room keys is restricted.

 - The owner breached that duty.
 You must also show that the owner failed to live up to the duty owed to you.
 For instance, the owner of an office building may have failed to hire a security guard to patrol the premises or to install an electronic security system.